spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 If the characters have gained access without invitation and are wearing a red #TeamRatings [**_Jumpsuit_**](../appendix-magic-items/#uniform) or [**_Security Armor_**](../appendix-magic-items/#faction-armor), they can pass without notice.
 If not, they’ll be confronted by the person who spots them.

-At either end of the semicircular corridor is a locked door opening onto the corridor from the elevator to the promenade.
-Near the middle is a branching corridor leading to the Cargo Tunnel, which is locked.
+At either end of the semicircular corridor is a locked door opening onto the corridor from the [Elevator](../part-3/#elevator) to the promenade.
+Near the middle is a branching corridor leading to the [Cargo Tunnel](../part-3/#the-cargo-tunnel), which is locked.

 ### AI Server Room